helenebioinf/BAT/README.md

 provided.
 This will enable you, to run the entire toolkit on a small example region.

-For more information please got to the [website](http://www.bioinf.uni-leipzig.de/Software/BAT).
+For more information please go to the [website](http://www.bioinf.uni-leipzig.de/Software/BAT).